Faculty Policies and Standards

 Employees are required to wear the Blue Lake uniform when working on campus, except when within their residential housing area.
 (One official uniform shirt is provided for free, and subsequent shirts and sweater are available at a discounted price.
 The remainder of the uniform is supplied by the employee).
 Body piercings (other than traditional ear piercings) and extreme non-natural hair colorings are not permitted.
 Body alteration or modification that detracts from a professional environment is prohibited.
 Examples include but are not limited to: tattoos, brands, body piercing (other than traditional ear piercing), tongue piercing or splitting, tooth filing, earlobe expansion, and disfiguring skin implants.
 Employees may maintain discreet spacers, retainers, or plugs in body piercings.
 Tattoos must be covered at all times.

 Employees may not wear or display anything that represents themes of sexuality, drugs or alcohol, hate speech or groups, or any other references that may be considered offensive, harassing, or otherwise inappropriate for working with youth in an educational setting.
 Anything that does not promote a safe and inclusive environment or is contrary to the objective of creating an environment free from distractions will not be permitted.

 Employee Cell Phone Policy

 One of Blue Lake’s objectives in serving campers is to provide an isolated environment away from typical daily distractions, allowing students to focus on their arts experience.
 Therefore, campers are not permitted to bring cell phones to camp.
 While employees are permitted to use cell phones on campus, usage must remain limited, discrete, and in the spirit of the camp’s objectives with the student environment.
 Employee cell phones should always remain in silent mode or off, stored away from view, and may not be used during work times or when interacting with or around campers.
-Cell phone usage for Blue Lake employees is limited to time off and breaks away from campers.
+Cell phone usage is limited to time off and breaks away from campers.